Updated: March 8, 2018

 Best Things To Do With Kids In Rome

 Tales of gladiators and ferocious lions will put your kids in the mood for a trip to the Colosseum.
 Rome’s iconic amphitheatre has been thrilling visitors for almost two thousand years and still today it draws vast crowds.
 That means queues.
 The busiest time is from mid-morning to around 2pm, so try to visit first thing or mid-afternoon.
-You’ll also cut waiting time by reserving skip-the-line tours online.
+You’ll also cut waiting time if you reserve a skip-the-line tour.
 Alternatively, get your ticket at the Palatino, a short walk from the Colosseum on Via San Gregorio Magno.
 The ticket office there is generally a lot less crowded and as tickets cover admission to the Palatino, Colosseum and Roman Forum, it’ll save you time.

 With its priceless art treasures and hushed museums, the Vatican can be a challenge for parents with children in tow.
 But all is not lost.
 One way to keep your nippers’ happy is to climb St Peter’s dome.
 This landmark cupola, considered Michelangelo’s greatest architectural achievement, commands sweeping views from its height of 120m above the Basilica.
 To get to the top, you can either walk the 551 stairs or get a lift halfway and continue on foot.
 Whichever way you go, it’s a steep climb and not ideal for young toddlers or vertigo-sufferers.
 Tickets cost €7 including the lift, or €5 without.
 Once back on the ground, you can have fun taking selfies with the Swiss Guards on duty near the basilica.
 Also, see if you can to line up the columns on the piazza – to do this you’ll need to stand on one of the two floor discs near the central obelisk.